ArrakisFinance/v2-periphery/README.md

 }
 ```

-- RemoveLiquidityData is used `removeLiquidity` function on both wrapper and router contracts.
+- RemoveLiquidityData is used `removeLiquidity` function on both generic and executor contracts.

 ```
 struct RemoveLiquidityData {